iAlexeze/Kubernetes-Scalable-Application-Starter-Kit/README.md

        kubectl apply -f pod/nginx_pod.yml

+This will create a pod and its Loadbalancer service for external access.

 ## ReplicaSet<a name="replicaset"></a>

 The `replicaset` directory provides example ReplicaSet files, such as `nginx_rs.yml`, which showcase the usage of ReplicaSets in Kubernetes.
 ReplicaSets ensure that a specified number of pod replicas are running at any given time, allowing you to maintain high availability and scalability for your application.